storks-amsterdam/vu-robotics-ros2/README.md

 ros2 run py_pubsub listener
 ```
 You will see `I heard: "Hello World: ..."` messages.
+Please take a screenshot of both terminals side by side for your submission.

 Press `Ctrl+C` in each terminal to stop the nodes.

 ### (Optional) 6.
 Monitor the actions under the hood

 You could also use ROS 2 CLI tools to inspect what is going on during this interaction.
-Keep the two existing terminal and open a third terminal:
+Keep the two existing terminals and open a third terminal:

 - `ros2 topic echo /topic` will show you the messages being published in real-time, just like the subscriber node does.